LanderlYoung/Jenny/README.md

 > (note): Use this feature with caution.
 When your compile-class-path and runtime-class-path have different version of the same class, it's easy to crash because the proxy can't find some method which appears in compile-time but not on runtime.
 For instance to generate proxy for [`java.net.http.HttpRequest`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpRequest.html) compiled with java-11, ran with java-8, your code crashes because that class just don't exist before java-11.
 >
-> In this case, the recommand way is to write your own helper class, and generate proxy for it.
+> In this case, the recommanded way is to write your own helper class, and generate proxy for it.

 ## Configurations